-The multi-award winning Danish director/writer Jesper Nielsen is putting the finishing touches to the highly anticipated international 10-part tv series Greyzone, about the events leading up to a terror attack in Scandinavia, and is a co-production between Danish, Swedish and German broadcasters.
-It is due to broadcast in the UK by ITV.
-He then goes on to direct the feature, The Exception, based on Christian Jungersen’s 2004 international hit psychological thriller.
+The multi-award winning Danish director/writer Jesper Nielsen is in post on The Exception, a feature based on Christian Jungersen’s 2004 international hit psychological thriller.
+Last year he completed a 10-part tv series, Greyzone, about the events leading up to a terror attack in Scandinavia, and is a co-production between Danish, Swedish and German broadcasters and broadcast in the UK by ITV.
 His first foray into the UK was as director of the BBC’s 6-parter Redwater for producer Vicky Wharton.
 He was also one of the directors on the Danish crime series Dicte which was screened on More 4 HD and Netflix.
 His latest feature, The Day Will Come, had its world premier at The London Film Festival in October 2016 and has won prestigious awards in Hamburg, Copenhagen and Norway.

 He is probably best known outside Scandinavia for his work on Borgen, DR’s international hit series shown in more than 90 countries while his mutli-award winning feature Okay (Bech Company) remains one of the most popular Danish films of all time.
 A year after its release he won the Dreyer Award, Danish cinema’s annual award for artistic merit, putting him in the illustrious company of Lars von Trier, Lone Scherfig, Susanne Bier and Thomas Vinterberg.